bluekvirus/Stage.js/implementation/HOWTO.md

 We have been developing in ExtJS4 for 2+ years, starting form the last version of 4.0.x which is the promising 4.0.7.
 As our knowledge base expands, we felt that it is time to form our own blueprint of a modern data heavy web application to shorten the development cycles.
 Here are some of the main reasons:

 1. Although it is relatively fast to develop prototypes using an all-in-one framework like ExtJS, it is hard to maintain the code while keeping up with the changes required by the users and those that come from Sencha.
 The widgets are bound too tightly with the framework.
-2. Loading, DOM interfacing, Widget and Application containers are all provided with a biased opinion, which always lead to fightings with the framework here and there or messing around with the life-cycles defined when trying to implement application specific user requirements.
+2. Loading, DOM interfacing, Widget and Application containers are all provided with a biased opinion, which always leads to fighting with the framework here and there or messing around with the life-cycles defined when trying to implement application specific user requirements.
 3. Performance issues.
 There are often a massive amount of unnecessary DOM elements lurking in the client browser.
 We have very limited control over the life-cycles nor the HTML template structure of the components.
 Making widgets as Classes and loading like Java is really a bad idea for Javascript.
 4. Theming difficulties.
 It is hard to theme an ExtJS application correctly given the extensively nested component structure and the lack of SASS/Compass adaptation among developers.
 5. Payed solution.
 The commercial version of ExtJS and the tools (IDE) are expensive.
 This also makes the community size smaller than its full/free open source counterparts, making it difficult to find solutions from resources other than the documentation.

+If the above listing can not convince you, try to compare the ExtJS solutions to the web application building process with ours:

+1. Containers VS general regions and views;
+2. Layouts VS dynamic grid system;
+3. Thick data layer VS a single remote() API;
+4. Strict MVC VS View centric;
+5. Single Viewport VS switchable Contexts;
+6. Controllers VS generic events and view actions;
+7. XTemplate VS Handlebars;

+The one thing that ExtJS could not get right and still is getting wrong is that it tries to use Javascript like JAVA and dominating HTML/CSS manipulation.
+It casts the developers out to a changed problem domain where basic problems are taken cared of in the complicated/overkilled way.
+The *Class* system confuses developers with Javascript scope, the heavy *Layout* system kills what HTML/CSS is designed for and good at, the thick *Data* layer tries to isolate data snapshot from their in-separable views and the *Controllers* pulls developers out into another place to define routines just to have the listeners wired back again into the views.
+All of these ignores the fact that the core of a web application is at HTML(client-side) and the data(server side), not the glue and state snapshots.
+(Well, maybe in 5.0 they can fix it, we have high hope on this...)

 We choose to move away from this heavy framework to avoid its complexity (tightly bound all-in-one solution) and to have more control over the component lifecycles, interactions and application container separately.
 An equally powerful yet still lightweight solution combining the best practices in the field is thus made.